RP27/Electronic-Trading-Application/README.md

 ### Database Info

 - Install MariaDB from [this location](https://mariadb.org/download/).
-- During install, take note of the port MariaDB listens to.
-Also make sure you remember the password you use for the root user.
+- Take note of the port MariaDB listens to during the installing.
-- Hopefully the dependencies should already be present for Java to talk to MariaDB.
+- The dependencies should already be present for Java to talk to MariaDB.
 If not, go to `File -> Project Structure` click `Libraries` click the plus icon and search for `org.mariadb.jdbc:mariadb` and choose the most recent stable build.
 - Add the required details to the dbserver.props file (port, username and password)

 ### Running the Server and Client